vinceimbat/vinceimbat/content/my annual review routine.md

 # Part III: Write the annual review article and publish it

-1. Use the previous year's annual review article, your list of goals from the previous year, and your list of goals in the coming year to write a draft of the previous year’s [[thoughts/annual review article]].
+1. Use the previous year's annual review article, your list of goals from the previous year, and your list of goals in the coming year to write a draft of the previous year’s [[annual review article]].
 2. Edit.
 3. Format as a blog post, publish, then share in social media.
 4. Format it as a newsletter article then send it to email list.